mjfusa/PWA-Windows/readme.md

 You have created, built and run a ASP.NET Core Angular app.
 You have also debugged the C\# and TypeScript code.
 High Five!

+This tutorial does not require you deploy the website - all exercised can be done with `https://localhost`.
+See the steps below of you wish to deploy the web site.

 (Optional) Check in your created app to public GitHub repo.
 Note URL
 --------------------------------------------------------------------